context1000/docs/README.md

 ### Rules

 Rules help briefly describe "how it should be" or "should not be" rules, referencing RFCs, ADRs, and other rules and guides in the `related` section.
 Rules are typically formed after RFC/ADR decisions.
 You can also create rules independently of other documents, describing statements about the project, code, conventions, etc. Store global rules in `docs/rules/`.
+Rules can be organized in nested subdirectories within the rules folder for better categorization.

 ### Guides

 Guides are instructions for creating or using software entities, projects, modules, and similar.
 Documentation is written with a focus on clarifying code generation and verification, as well as for developers.
 Store global guides in `docs/guides/`.
+Guides can be organized in nested subdirectories within the guides folder for better categorization.

 ### Projects